Skip to content

 Answer: Devon Park in Oklahoma City.

 Softball and canoe slalom were both moved out of Los Angeles to Oklahoma City to avoid building new venues.
-Devon Park is the home of the Women’s College World Series and is regarded as the unofficial capital of women’s softball in the US.
+Devon Park is the home of the Women’s College World Series.

-118. What new sport debuts at LA 2028 that has never been a Games sport before?
+118. What new sport debuts at LA 2028 that has never been an Olympic sport before?
 (Easy)

 Answer: Flag football.

-120. Which sport is being dropped from LA 2028 after only one show?
+120. Which sport is being dropped from LA 2028 after only one appearance?
 (Medium)

 Answer: Breaking.
-Made its Games debut at Paris 2024.
+It made its Olympic debut at Paris 2024.

 122. Where is the LA 2028 athletes’ village located?
 (Medium)